hiremasa/ytps/README.md

 # Tasks
 ### 7/5: Lightkurve tutorial by making Line Curve of "TOI-519" & "55 Cancri"
 ### 7/12, 20: exoplanet tutorial
-### 8/30-9/17: make a pipeline to run scripts on all TOIs
+### 8/30-9/17: make a pipeline to run scripts on all TOIs -->

 ---
 <a name="Setup for GLS on a new sector"></a>
-# Setup for GLS on new sector
+# Setup for executeing GLS on new sector
 This section supposes that it takses TIC number and returns P_max, P_rot, and Light Curve Figures like below.
 ![image](https://user-images.githubusercontent.com/61959411/149486810-c16ff5e7-4c54-4d4a-bff5-8acacc31edcd.png)